ezarsatria12/ezarsatria12/README.md

 # Hi there, I'm Ezar 👋

-## I'm a Student, UI/UX Designer, and Developer 💻
+## I'm a Student, UI/UX Designer, and Machine Learning Scientist 🤖
+sometimes could be a software developer😝

 - 🎓 I like to learn anything
 - 👯 I’m looking to collaborate with other content creators